arthur-lage/landing-page-shopify/README.md

 ---

-# About the project
+# ✉️ About the project

 In this project, I've tried to replicate the Shopify's landing page.
 [Link to Reference](https://github.com/arthur-lage/landing-page-shopify/blob/main/ref.png)

 ---

+# 💻 Technologies that were used

+1. HTML
+2. CSS

+---

-# How can I use it?
+# ❓ How can I use it?

 [Click Here](https://landing-page-shopify.vercel.app)